Semi-Supervised Co-Analysis of 3D Shape Styles from Projected Lines: Introduction

-Our work makes the following main contributions: \begin{itemize} \item \rz{To the best of our knowledge, our method represents the first semi- or weakly-supervised co-analysis of 3D shape styles, leading to style clustering and style localization.\/} \item Our method supports both semi-supervised and unsupervised style analysis, combining local feature learning and global discriminative style extraction. \item \rz{Our analysis focuses exclusively on projective feature lines, while previous works employed much richer feature sets~\cite{lun2015elements,liu2015style,Style17}.
-Yet, as we shall demonstrate, we can obtain clear improvements over all of these methods, owing in part to our multi-view style analysis with advanced feature fusion via PSLF.\/} \item We can spatially locate visually apparent stylistic shape elements or patches without any direct user involvement to manually mark any style patches over 3D shapes.
+Our work makes the following main contributions: \begin{itemize} \item \rz{To the best of our knowledge, our method represents the first semi- or weakly-supervised co-analysis of 3D shape styles, leading to style clustering and style localization.\/} \item Our method supports both unsupervised and semi-supervised style analysis, combining local feature learning and global discriminative style extraction. \item \rz{Our analysis focuses exclusively on projective features from line drawings, while previous works employed much richer feature sets~\cite{lun2015elements,liu2015style,Style17}.
+Yet, as we shall demonstrate, we can obtain clear improvements over all of these methods, owing in part to our multi-view style analysis with feature fusion.\/} \item We can spatially locate visually apparent stylistic shape elements or patches without any direct user involvement to manually mark any style patches over 3D shapes.
 Our semi-supervised analysis takes the same types of user input as classical metric learning. \end{itemize}

-We demonstrate the effectiveness of our method for style analysis and patch localization, in particular, clear improvements over state-of-the-art supervised methods~\cite{lun2015elements,liu2015style,lim2016,Style17}.
+We demonstrate the effectiveness of our method for style analysis and patch localization, in particular, clear improvements over state-of-the-art supervised methods~\cite{lun2015elements,liu2015style,Style17}.
 We also develop several applications that can take advantage of the detected styles.
 For example, with the style patches spatially located, we can perform style-preserving mesh simplification, as shown in Figure~\ref{fig:teaser}.
 Triangle distributions before and after simplification, shown in Figure~\ref{fig:teaser}(d), clearly exhibit that triangle reduction happens mostly over non-style regions.